Fantastic artwork surrounds us.

 Nymphs and Satyr (William-Adolphe Bouguereau, 1873)

 Bouguereau is known for sticking to the classical and academic painting style during the impressionist wave of the 19th century.
 His most famous painting, Nymphs and Satyr, features nude nymphs pulling a reluctant satyr into a pool.
 According to art historians, the satyr is the villain of this piece.
-He was spying on the bathing nymphs, and they are pulling him to the pool to “cool him off.”
+He was spying on the bathing nymphs, and they were pulling him to the pool to “cool him off.”

 This painting is renowned for its classical subject matter, academic artistry, and brilliant use of light.
-Although it might not be known by name, most people will recognize the imagery depicted in the painting.
+Although it might not be known by name, most people will recognize the imagery in the painting.
 It was highly acclaimed at its first showing in the Parison Salon but hidden away in storage for nearly a half-century due to the nudity depicted.

 Nymphs and Satyr is on display at the Clark Institute in Williamstown